oshikiri/build-your-own-d3/README.md

 ## Introduction

 The goal of this document is to make it possible to replace `<script src="https://d3js.org/d3.v7.min.js"></script>` with your own `<script src="./mini-d3.js"></script>` in D3 sample code, and have it work the same way.
-Of course, it's not realistic to reimplement all of D3's features, so the aim is just to get the main sample code working.
+Of course, it's not realistic to reimplement all of D3's features, so the aim is just to get the bar chart demo code working.

 ### Scope of This Document
 After starting to write this document, I realized that covering everything about D3 would be impossible to finish.